 Dr. Irby-Jones became a national role model when she became the first African-American student enrolled in what had previously been a segregated medical school.
 The Conway, Ark., native received money to go to medical school from members of a Hot Springs Church who told her that if she needed more money, to see Daisy Bates, the editor of the African-American newspaper in Little Rock.
 Dr. Jones did need additional funds so she approached Bates, who provided her the money from her “coffee can bank.”
 Dr. Jones, as the only African-American in the medical school, was given her own bathroom and a special table in the library where she ate meals.
 However, she rarely dined alone as many of the students chose to join her.
 She earned her medical degree from the UAMS College of Medicine in 1952.

 In 1985, she was elected as the first woman president of the National Medical Association.
 She was also the only female founding member of the Association of Black Cardiologists and the first black female chairman of the Board of Trustees for Knoxville University.
-The internationally renowned physician has taught and consulted in medicine and health care in many countries and has clinics established in her name in Haiti and Mexico.
-She is also a charter member of the Physicians for Human Rights organization, which won the Nobel Peace Prize in 1998.
+The internationally renowned physician taught and consulted in medicine and health care in many countries and has had clinics established in her name in Haiti and Mexico.
+She was also a charter member of the Physicians for Human Rights organization, which won the Nobel Peace Prize in 1998.
 Dr. Jones served for over 50 years as a practicing internist and gerontologist in the Third Ward community of Houston.
 She was also a clinical assistant professor of medicine at Baylor College of Medicine and the University of Texas, Houston.
 She served as medical director for Universal HealthPlan of Texas, Prospect Medical Laboratory and medical consultant for the Social Security Administration, Texas Public Welfare Department, Texas Rehabilitation Commission and the Vocational Rehabilitation Association.
 Her achievements in the field of medicine are limitless.

 Mollie King, M.D.